 Unimodal constrained ordination method, related to correspondence analysis (CA), with an algorithm derived from redundancy analysis (RDA).
 The algorithm of RDA is modified in the way that instead of raw species composition data, the set of regressions is done on the matrix, and the weighted multiple regression is used instead of simple multiple regression, where weights are row sums, i.e. the sums of species abundances in individual samples.
 The requirement for input data is the same as for correspondence analysis - the data must be non-negative integers or presences-absences.

 This is RDA applied to the matrix of sample scores calculated by principal coordinate analysis (PCoA).
 The raw species data are first converted into a dissimilarity matrix using a selected dissimilarity metric, and this matrix is submitted to PCoA.
 The matrix of site scores on all PCoA ordination axes is then used in RDA instead of the raw species data together with explanatory variables.
 The benefit of db-RDA is that any distance metric can be applied on the data (i.e. not only Euclidean as in RDA, Hellinger (or few others) as in tb-RDA, or chi-square as in CCA).
-Care must be applied to avoid negative eigenvalues in PCoA, which would be omitted from the analyses; the solution is to either use only metric (Euclidean) dissimilarities, or apply transformation which will turn non-metric dissimilarity into metric one (e.g. square root transformation applied on Bray-Curtis dissimilarity), or using some of the available corrections.
-Since species information is lost during the calculation of the dissimilarity matrix, if the original matrix of species composition matrix is available, the species scores can be added into the final ordination diagram as weighted means of site score in which they occur or as vectors fitted onto the ordination space.
+Care must be applied to avoid negative eigenvalues in PCoA, which would be omitted from the analyses; the solution is to either use only metric (Euclidean) dissimilarities, or to apply transformation which will turn non-metric dissimilarity into metric one (e.g. square root transformation applied on Bray-Curtis dissimilarity), or to use some of the available corrections.
+Although species information is lost during the calculation of the dissimilarity matrix, if the original matrix of species composition matrix is available, the species scores can be added into the final ordination diagram as weighted means of site score in which they occur or as vectors fitted onto the ordination space.